Employer Nomination Scheme 186 (TRT Stream) or Subclass 186 ENS TRT Permanent Visa: Who And When To Apply

 If your agreed salary is less than $250,000 per year, your employer must pay you at least the Annual Market Salary Rate (“AMSR”) which is equivalent to salary paid to Australian workers under enterprise agreements or industrial awards or job outlook info or ads for the same occupation in the same location for the last 6 months or remuneration survey or advice from unions or employer associations.
 The AMSR amount must not be less than $53,900 per year, which is the Temporary Skilled Migration Income Threshold or TSMIT, and do not include any non-monetary benefits.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for the Subclass 186 ENS TRT visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for the Subclass 186 ENS TRT visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa